So you are ready to learn how to do a Turkish get-up, props!

 The end goal of this phase it to be in a kneeling reverse lunge position with your body positioned straight forward.

 To begin, start by doing the first two steps from phase one to get yourself up and onto your hand.

 Now, instead of going back down, push your hips up as high as you can.
+This is the most important part in a half Turkish get-up.
 Think of yourself doing a glute bridge and want to get your butt as high as it can go.

 The next sequence is one of the toughest for a lot of my clients.